Dates for Registration

 The Gateway Policy is designed to provide access to appropriate curricular opportunities for all students.
 Academic department chairs, program directors, and the Registrar will work together each semester to identify courses where student access to 100 level and gateway courses may be difficult, and they will allocate seats as necessary.
 This collaboration will occur early enough in the semester to allow sufficient time for the Registrar to publicize allocations in the schedule of classes.

-To help monitor this policy, the Academic Standards Committee will consult at least annually with the Registrar and with the Director of Academic Advising to identify 100 and 200 level courses that appear not to be available to their intended freshman and sophomore student populations.
-The committee will ask that department chairs, program directors, and the Registrar work together to manage better the allocation of seats for these courses.
+To help monitor this policy, the Academic Standards Committee will consult with the Registrar and with the Director of Academic Advising to identify 100- and 200-level courses that appear not to be available to their intended freshman and sophomore student populations.
+The Committee will ask that department chairs, program directors, and the Registrar work together to manage better the allocation of seats for these courses.
 Likewise, the Academic Standards Committee shall consider whether there has been any negative impact of specified allocations on the academic progress of juniors and seniors in meeting Core, major, or program requirements.
-The committee shall ask that department chairs, school directors, and the Registrar work together to accommodate the curricular needs of all students.
+The Committee shall ask that department chairs, school directors, and the Registrar work together to accommodate the curricular needs of all students.

 Registration and Attendance/Participation

-All students regularly attending a course must be admitted by the Office of Admission and registered for either credit or audit.
+All students regularly attending a course must be admitted by the Office of Admission or by the Office of the Registrar and registered for either credit or audit.
 It is the student’s responsibility to be properly registered.
-It is the instructor’s responsibility to restrict attendance and participation in the class to those students who are properly registered.
+It is the instructor’s responsibility to restrict attendance and participation in the class to those students properly registered.
 Visitors to classes are expected to conform to visitor regulations.
-Infants and/or small children may not attend classes.
-(See the section titled "Course Requirements".)
+Infant sand/or small children may not attend classes.
+(See the section titled “Course Requirements.”)

 As described in the “Preregistration” section above, if a student fails to attend the first class session or to notify the instructor in advance of a first-day absence, the instructor may ask the Registrar to drop the student from the course, thereby freeing a place for another student.